 The awesome thing about the Pajama Cardinalfish is that they do not necessarily need to be in schools or shoals to live a happy life.
 Being with a partner or living solitary are options that can be explored in addition.

 They are carnivores, and also extremely fast eaters, it is important to make sure you are feeding the entire tank rather than just the Pajamas because they can be greedy.
-The best foods to feed them would be a combination of live, frozen, and flakes.
+The best foods to feed them would be high-protein meaty foods such as mysis and brine shrimp as well as pellets and flaked food to add a bit of variety.
+They also prefer to hunt and eat at night time, so, it would help replicate their natural environment to feed them at those times, although it is not essential.

 In addition to this, if you own a shy fish that enjoys hiding away for hours on end that you really want to see have a growth in confidence, the Pajama Cardinal Fish might just be the perfect tank mate for them.
 They have been known to bring other fish out of their shell, literally, due to their sheer confidence and likeability among other fish.